The Norwich Society

 The SP&T focuses on ‘big matters and the future’ by initiating actions and responding to official consultations in the context of a longer-term view of our city.
 It’s a hinge-point between the heritage of the past and the development of the future, seeking to influence decisions by being informed by the past and inspired by the opportunities ahead.

-The committee meets monthly for around 75 minutes.
+The committee meets monthly.
 Attendance at every meeting is not expected, and members contribute as much or as little as they wish or feel qualified to do.
 If you have a specific interest or hobby-horse, there are opportunities to put together more detailed papers or reports for sharing with the committee and potential adoption and publication by the Society.

 The committee meets every other month to review relevant issues.
 The committee has an ongoing dialogue with the City Council, and currently meets twice a year to consider Heritage at Risk in the city.
 This committee is particularly well suited to anyone with an interest in history, historic architecture, or archaeology.